pagkly/Zed/Investopedia3/Understanding Quick Assets.md

 Understanding Quick Assets
 ## What Are Quick Assets?

 Quick assets refer to assets owned by a company with a commercial or exchange value that can easily be converted into cash or that are already in a cash form.
-Quick assets are therefore considered to be the most highly [liquid assets](https://www.investopedia.com/ask/answers/032715/what-items-are-considered-liquid-assets.asp) held by a company.
-They include cash and equivalents, [marketable securities](https://www.investopedia.com/terms/m/marketablesecurities.asp), and accounts receivable.
-Companies use quick assets to calculate certain financial ratios that are used in decision making, primarily the [quick ratio](https://www.investopedia.com/terms/q/quickratio.asp).
+Quick assets are therefore considered to be the most highly [[liquid assets]](https://www.investopedia.com/ask/answers/032715/what-items-are-considered-liquid-assets.asp) held by a company.
+They include cash and equivalents, [[marketable securities]](https://www.investopedia.com/terms/m/marketablesecurities.asp), and accounts receivable.
+Companies use quick assets to calculate certain financial ratios that are used in decision making, primarily the [[quick ratio]](https://www.investopedia.com/terms/q/quickratio.asp).

 ### Key Takeaways